zyddnys/mdeq-dummy/README.md

 2. You can find comments in the file instructing you to fill missing modules.
 3. The final model can be imported by importing `MDEQModelYourModel` from the file, of course you can change its name.

+# Acknowledgement
+A lot of codes are directly copied from the original MDEQ repo.